 - Is there an angle offered that’s helpful?

 - Do I know a person that would benefit from this?

 - If there is a better single reference for this obvious thing, name it

-Being obvious is certainly a mistake if none of the above apply, but otherwise there is value.
-As a writer, when I’m told a reader couldn’t apply what I wrote, or the stories didn’t relate to their lives, that’s more useful criticism.
+Being obvious can be a mistake if none of the above apply, but otherwise there’s clear value.
+As a writer, when I’m told a reader couldn’t apply what I wrote, or the stories didn’t relate to their lives, that’s useful criticism.
 If they tell me of a better alternative, I can go read it and learn from it.
-But “that’s obvious” doesn’t on its own suggest I should have changed anything.
+But “that’s obvious” doesn’t suggest I should have changed anything.

 3. Sometimes being radically different means you are wrong.

 A book on basic math will, at some point, explain that 2 + 2 = 4.
 Any writing about universal themes (love, happiness, progress) will cover ground others have before.
 The better questions are:

 - Does it motivate?

 - Does it inspire?

 - Is it convincing you to do something better for yourself or the world?